mgol/check-dependencies/README.md

 Package manager to check against.
 Possible values: `'npm'`, `'bower'`.
 (Note: for `bower` you need to have the `bower` package installed either globally or locally in the same project in which you use `check-dependencies`).

+**NOTE: The value passed to this parameter will be invoked if the `install` option is set to `true`.
+Do not pass untrusted input here.
+In the worst case, it may lead to arbitrary code execution!
+Also, versions below `1.1.1` did no validation of this parameter; versions `1.1.1` and newer ensure it matches the regex `/^[a-z][a-z0-9-]*$/i`.
+It is still not safe to provide untrusted input in versions `1.1.1` or newer, though.**

 Type: `string`

 Default: `'npm'`